 Jump to:Page Content

-When do elections meet international standards of electoral integrity?
-When do they fail to do so?
+What causes flawed and even failed elections?
 And what can be done to mitigate these challenges?
-Electoral integrity reflects shared international principles and procedures of democratic elections which apply universally at any stage during the electoral cycle.
-Problems occur in electoral autocracies like Russia and transitional democracies like Kenya, but also in established democracies like the United States.
-Violations can include unfair restrictions on opposition parties, pro-government media, corrupt campaign finance, voter suppression, and vote-rigging.
-Violations can damage legitimacy, depress turnout, limit electoral competition, trigger violence, and undermine regimes.
-Drawing upon a multimillion dollar, six-year research project, (www.electoralintegrityproject.com) and reflecting a new research agenda and new techniques, we compare these challenges both worldwide and within the U.S., analyze their consequences, and determine what can be done to overcome these problems.
+Problems occur in electoral autocracies such as Russia and Ukraine, in transitional democracies like Kenya and Nigeria, but also in established democracies such as the United States and Canada.
+Problems include restrictions on opposition parties, pro-government media bias, corrupt campaign finance, voter suppression, voter fraud, corruption, and vote-rigging.
+Violations can damage legitimacy, depress turnout, limit competition, trigger violence, and undermine regimes.
+Drawing upon a multimillion dollar, six-year research project, (www.electoralintegrityproject.com) and reflecting a new research agenda, the class compares these challenges both worldwide and within the U.S., analyzes their consequences, and determines what can be done to overcome these problems.